Helping you get Manufacturing 4.0 into action.

 Plant Tour Reports

 Manufacturing Leadership Council members tour Dal-Tile’s 990,000-square foot plant in Dickson, TN, and learn how a combination of culture and operational techniques combine to create operational excellence.read more

 Manufacturing Leadership Council members gathered last week at car seat manufacturer Adient’s factory in West Point, GA, and learned about the company’s High Performance Teams program.read more

 I had the pleasure of attending the Manufacturing Leadership Council’s tour and roundtable discussion at Merck & Co., Inc.’s Maurice R. Hilleman Center for Vaccine Manufacturing in Durham, NC the last week in November.read more

 Manufacturing Leadership Council members last week toured Johnson Controls’ Norman, Oklahoma, plant and learned how the HVAC supplier devised and implemented its corporate-wide Johnson Controls Manufacturing System.read more

-Finding people with digital skills sets and making better use of increasingly large volumes of data as advanced technology expands on the shop floor are challenges that must be addressed today if manufacturing companies are going to make progress on their journey to...read more
+Finding people with digital skills sets and making better use of increasingly large volumes of data as advanced technology expands on the shop floor are challenges that must be addressed today.read more

 We at the Manufacturing Leadership Council are of the belief that the journey to a next-generation manufacturing model isn’t just about aggressively adopting emerging digital technologies.
 Yes, IIoT, advanced analytics, modeling, smart products, and machine learning...read more